 Speedy updates are now more important than ever because security breaches are becoming more serious.
 Android is behind in the update world, unless you have a stock Android device, and so it’s less secure.
 Because millions of Android phones are still running software that’s years old they can be vulnerable to serious hacks like Heartbleed and Stagefright.

-Apple is already firmly entrenched in corporate America and has also worked on improved security for general consumers, most notably with Touch ID and the forthcoming FaceID in the iPhone X. The tight oversight that Apple has on apps and the ability to push updates out to more devices, more quickly, gives it a definite edge over Android.
+Apple is already firmly entrenched in corporate America and has also worked on improved security for general consumers, most notably with Touch ID and FaceID in the iPhone X. The tight oversight that Apple has on apps and the ability to push updates out to more devices, more quickly, gives it a definite edge over Android.
 The company also encrypts data in iMessage and its other apps.

 Apple prioritizes user privacy, so you can feel safe knowing your personal data is not stored or read by Apple.
 It is all encrypted, too.
 Meanwhile, Android encrypts some data, but your privacy is less protected.
 Google mines your data for information that it can use to sell better ads and market products to you.
 Your data is also stored and read to provide you with a better AI experience.